11 July 2017

 Mr Taylor also made recommendations around legislation to make it easy for all working people to receive their basic employment details up front and reforms to holiday pay allowances so flexible workers aren't short-changed.
 In addition, he suggested that agency workers and those on zero hours contracts should be given the capability to ask for a more formal arrangement with their employers.

-“The Taylor report could have far-reaching implications for employers, as it advocates changes to the employment status of workers and harsher punishments for employers at employment tribunals,” comments Paul Lawton, associate in the employment team at B P Collins.
+“The Taylor report could have far-reaching implications for employers, as it advocates changes to the employment status of workers and harsher punishments for employers at employment tribunals,” comments Chris Brazier, senior associate in the employment team at B P Collins.

 “Among the many recommendations in the report is the recommendation that a new mechanism be introduced whereby individuals can have their employment status determined by a tribunal without having to pay any of the usual tribunal fees.
 The proposed new definition of a 'dependent contractor' may, however, add further confusion to the already-complicated concept of employment status.
 This could, in turn, make it more difficult for the vulnerable individuals falling into this category to gain access to justice.